Beinsezii/bsz-gimp-plugins/README.md

  - Premade dictionary of Gegl compositors
    - Ripped from the gegl site's html.
    - Only includes operations that use pads input, aux, output.
  - PDB quick function.
-WIP, only used for gimp-message atm.
+WIP, many datatypes not supported.